 Flemington Borough's Land Development Ordinance has been reviewed to eliminate unnecessary cost generating standards; it provides for expediting the review of development applications containing affordable housing.
 Such expedition may consist of, but is not limited to, scheduling of pre-application conferences and special monthly public hearings.
 Furthermore, development applications containing affordable housing shall be reviewed for consistency with the Land Development Ordinance, Residential Site Improvement Standards (N.J.A.C.
 5:21-1 et seq.) and the mandate of the FHA regarding unnecessary cost generating features.
-Flemington shall comply with COAH's requirements for unnecessary cost generating affordable housing, N.J.A.C.
-5:93-10.1, procedures for development applications containing affordable housing studies and escrow accounts where an application contains affordable housing, N.J.A.C.
+Flemington shall comply with COAH's requirements for unnecessary cost generating requirements, N.J.A.C.
+5:93-10.1, procedures for development applications containing affordable housing, N.J.A.C.
+5:93-10.4, and requirements for special studies and escrow accounts where an application contains affordable housing, N.J.A.C.
 5:97-10.3.